jagdishlamba/lendingClubCaseStudy/README.md

 ## General Information
-# Problem Statement
+    ### Problem Statement<br>
         • The largest online loan marketplace wants to perform better portfolio and risk assessment.<br>
         • Understand the driving factors behind loan default, i.e., the reasons which are strong indicators of default.<br>
         • Reduce such loans thereby cutting down the amount of credit loss.<br>

-# Analysis Approach
+    ### Analysis Approach<br>
         • Understand the different attributes of the applicants. <br>
         • Understand the different attributes explaining the loan default. <br>
         • Perform univariate analysis to perform data cleansing.<br>
         • Perform bivariate analysis to by combining attributes of applicants and attributes of loan default to draw conclusions.<br>

-# Dataset used
+    ### Dataset used<br>
-    • Loan data of company for all loans issued through the time period 2007 t0 2011.
+        • Loan data of company for all loans issued through the time period 2007 t0 2011.<br>